jacob-tucker/Note-Taking-in-Zoom/README.md

 ### Step 1
 - Take notes on Google docs
-- Click "SynchroNote" -> "Open Sidebar" in the top menu
+- Click "SynchroNote" -> "Start"/"Stop" buttons to create sections
-- Use the start and stop button to make sections of your notes

 ### Step 2
 - Open a Terminal and go into the /postProcessing folder